Skip to main content

 Who licenses childcare centers in Kansas?

 The Kansas Department for Children and Families (DCF) licenses childcare centers under K.A.R.
 28-4-113 through 28-4-573.
 Licensing inspections cover staff qualifications, facility safety, ratio compliance, and recordkeeping.
-Check with Kansas DCF directly for current requirements and any recent rule updates.
+Check with Kansas DCF directly for current requirements.

 How does the Kansas subsidy program work for childcare centers?

 Kansas's Child Care Subsidy program is CCDF-funded and administered by DCF.
 Centers submit attendance records to verify care provided, and payments flow through DCF.
-Contact DCF for current submission format requirements and payment schedules.
+Contact DCF for current submission and documentation requirements.

 What are the staff-to-child ratio requirements in Kansas?